 What about meetings to give status updates?

 Meetings that are just for progress updates are a costly use of people’s time and should be approached with caution.
-Consider giving updates through other methods such as Pocketbook or even email where appropriate.
+Consider giving updates through other methods such as your intranet, collaborative team space, or even email where appropriate.

 Summary: In any meeting, state the purpose from the outset in the invitation and any necessary paperwork so all attendees are clear on why they are there and to keep the meeting focused.

 Attendees should leave being clear on any next steps or tasks.

 Turn a list of agenda items into questions.
 That way the purpose of every agenda item is clear and the attendees know what decisions need to be made.

 Here are some examples of how agenda items may usually be written and a better way to write them:

 - The way you would have normally written it: “New client proposition”

 - Better: “Does the board agree that should enter into business with this company?”